Kinokawa, Wakayama: History

 The modern city of Kinokawa was established on November 11, 2005, from the merger of the five towns of Kokawa, Kishigawa, Naga, Momoyama and Uchita.

 Government

 Kinokawa has a mayor-council form of government with a directly elected mayor and a unicameral city council of 22 members.
 Kinokawa contributes three members to the Wakayama Prefectural Assembly.
-In terms of national politics, the city is part of Wakayama 2nd district of the lower house of the Diet of Japan.
+In terms of national politics, the city is part of Wakayama 1st district of the lower house of the Diet of Japan, along with Wakayama proper and Iwade.

 Economy

 Kinokawa has a mixed economy.
 Agriculture, particularly horticulture remains a very strong component and is the major employer.
 Light and medium industries, particularly electronics and IT-related industries, have been attracted to the area due to its proximity to the Hanshin urban area.

 Education

 Kinokawa has 16 public elementary schools and seven public middle schools operated by the city government and two public high schools operated by the Wakayama Prefectural Department of Education.
 Kinki University's Biology-Oriented Science and Technology Institute is located in Kinokawa.